ropitz/dataarc-demo/docs/dataarc-tool-help.rst

 .. image:: _static/SaveSearch.jpg

 The newly saved dataset can now be accessed in your dataARC profile.
 Select Manage - Profile (replaced Login text) located at the top right of the menu.
 Your new dataset will be listed under Saved Searches.
 Select Request Download to download the data in jSON format.
-If you are interested in previewing what datasets are in your search result, go to the Results Preview section below.
+If you are interested in previewing what datasets are in your search result, go to the `Results Preview section <#results----preview-the-data-before-you-download below>`__.

 Interpreting Results: Why do I have three sets of results?
 ===============================================================